m2de/aiaml/README.md

 # AI Agnostic Memory Layer (AIAML)

-A simple local memory system for AI agents that provides persistent storage and retrieval of memories using markdown files.
-This MCP (Model Context Protocol) server allows any AI agent to store, search, and retrieve memories across conversations.
+A simple local-only memory system for AI agents that provides persistent storage and retrieval of memories using markdown files.
+This MCP (Model Context Protocol) server allows any AI agent to store, search, and retrieve memories across conversations using stdio transport for secure local connections.

 ## Features

+- **Local-Only Operation**: Secure stdio transport with no network exposure
 - **Simple Memory Storage**: Store memories as markdown files with metadata
 - **Keyword Search**: Find relevant memories by searching topics and content
 - **Memory Retrieval**: Retrieve complete memory details by ID
 - **Agent Agnostic**: Works with any AI agent (Claude, GPT, Gemini, etc.)
 - **Local Storage**: All memories stored locally for privacy and control
+- **Simplified Configuration**: No network settings required

 ## Installation